williamtseng323/PythonTechnicalTest/README.md

 There are two optimizations I applied.
 1. I used **multi-threading** to manage different folders simultaneously.
 Parallel programming not used as to reserve system resources.
 2. I applied **hash set** to achieve an average **O(1)** search for whether an appeared file belongs to our watchlist.
 Compared to linear search O(n) or binary search O(log n), I gave up all the unnecessary information in exchange for efficiency.
 Low level optimization is not economical due to the nature of Python.

+## Assumptions
+1. The project assumes config files are created manually.
+2. DataFrame is formatted with orient="tight".
+3. The script has permission to read the provided paths and files.
+4. User calculates the detect period and detect interval.
+5. Extensions are easily possible but still require extra codes.
+6. Tested in MacOS (M1 Silicon) and Windows.
+7. frozenset has same efficiency as set in Python.